RACV Logo

 Day 8: Ho Chi Minh City

-This morning, head on a half-day trip to the Cu Chi Tunnels – an extensive underground network (some 200 kms) of tunnels dug initially by the Viet Minh and later expanded by the Viet Cong.
+This morning, head out on a half-day trip to the Cu Chi Tunnels – an extensive underground network (some 200 km/124 mi) of tunnels dug initially by the Viet Minh and later expanded by the Viet Cong.
 They housed hospitals, dwellings and schools and were extensively used for refuge, storage and as a military base.
-As you explore this labyrinth, your leader will explain more about its history and the 1968 Tet Offensive.
-A section of the tunnels has been widened to give visitors a feel for what the underground life must have been like.
-These tunnels will be quite hot and can get claustrophobic, so there’s an option to view them from above ground if you’d like.
-Later this afternoon, fly to Hoi An, a riverside town in central Vietnam.
+Your leader will explain more about its history and the 1968 Tet Offensive.
+A section of the tunnels has been widened to give visitors a feel for what underground life must have been like.
+Return to Ho Chi Minh City for an afternoon walk through central Saigon.
+Pass the City People’s Committee, Opera House, old CIA building viewpoint and Post Office to contrast important landmarks, civic history and modern city life.
+Tonight, perhaps visit the renowned TV chef Luke Nguyen’s Vietnam House Restaurant for an elevated, modern twist on traditional Vietnamese cuisine.

 Day 10: Hoi An